echo2echo/Perl-Web-Images/README.md

 # Instructions for perl-cgi-images.pl
 #

-uuTry a demonstration of the cgi script here...[https://joelrader.net/cgi-bin/backgrounds/?sheet=1]
+Try a demonstration of the cgi script here...[https://joelrader.net/cgi-bin/backgrounds/?sheet=1]

 This script (perl-cgi-images.pl) is for someone (a photographer for example) who would like to display web pages of resized images paginated into separate sheets/pages.